arminask/edk2-SMA528B/README.md

-EDK2 for Samsung Galaxy A52s 5G.
+# EDK2 UEFI firmware for Samsung Galaxy A52s 5G

 ## Working